 What should I include in the introduction of an expository essay?

-The introduction of an essay should have a thesis statement.
-The thesis statement for an expository essay is simply to introduce the subject you are explaining and in what context.
+The introduction of an expository essay should have a thesis statement.
+The thesis statement here is simply to introduce the subject you are explaining and in what context.

 Expository essay thesis statement examples